quovadis-btp/btp-automation/btp-context/readme.md

 <h2 id="btp-automation">1.
 Bootstrap toolkit for business users.</h2>

-The concept of a "depleted" runtime environment in the context of SAP Business Technology Platform (BTP) may be intriguing.
-It seems you're proposing a more flexible and efficient approach to managing BTP landscapes, particularly those using Kyma runtime.
+The value proposition behind a "depleted" runtime environment concept [in the context of SAP Business Technology Platform (BTP)] is a more flexible and efficient approach to managing BTP landscapes, particularly those using Kyma runtime.
-Let me summarize and expand on your ideas:
+Let me summarize and expand on the main ideas:

 ### "Depleted" Runtime Environment:

-Consists of one or more Kyma clusters
+  * Consists of one or more Kyma clusters
-Has a limited set of BTP services directly associated Lacks some standard services (e.g., XSUAA) in the immediate environment
+  * Has a limited set of BTP services directly associated
+  * Lacks some standard services (e.g., XSUAA) in the immediate environment

 ### Provider Context:

-A dedicated subaccount containing all necessary kernel and business BTP services Services in the provider context are referenced from Kyma clusters via service sharing
+  * A dedicated subaccount containing all necessary kernel and business BTP services
+  * Services in the provider context are referenced from Kyma clusters via service sharing mechanism

 ### Advantages of this approach: